Anne Duggan, ScDDIRECTOR

 Jon Korfmacher, PhDChair of HARC’s Practice-Based Research Network

-Jon Korfmacher, Ph.D., is chair of HARC’s Practice-Based Research Network and an associate professor at Erikson Institute, a graduate school in child development in Chicago.
-For over 20 years, his research has examined the implementation and outcome of early childhood interventions, parent engagement in early childhood services, and quality assessment, with a special focus on workforce training and development.
+Jon Korfmacher, Ph.D., is chair of HARC’s Practice-Based Research Network and a Senior Research Fellow at Chapin Hall at University of Chicago.
+For over 25 years, his research has examined the implementation and outcome of early childhood interventions, parent engagement in early childhood services, and quality assessment, with a special focus on workforce training and development.
 He has worked on numerous research trials focused on home visiting programs, including Nurse Family Partnership and Early Head Start, as well as other early childhood interventions.
-He currently oversees the Illinois Birth To Three Prevention Initiative Monitoring Project, examining program quality for birth services funded by the Illinois State Board of Education.
+He currently oversees the Illinois MIECHV Program Assessment Project.
 Dr. Korfmacher also consults nationally and internationally on early childhood home visiting research and practice.
-He is a consultant and member of the Technical and Advisory Group for Home Visiting for the UNICEF Regional Office for Europe and Central Asia.
+He is on the Board of Directors for Zero To Three.

 Jill Filene, MPH